tdbe/openxr-vulkan-gamedev-framework/Readme.md

 * Rotating and (accelerated) Panning of the scene by grabbing with both hands, retreating into a non-euclideanly warped pocket dimension (pushing the world away from you non-linearly) and seeing a "tunnelvision" portal-style chaperone.
 Highest effectiveness and lowest sickness (carefully tweaked and tested across dozens of different people).

 * Uses state machines for movement and for visuals.
 Supports animated teleportation with targets.

   ![chaperone\_demo\_gif](https://github.com/user-attachments/assets/f5ef5e4b-5c8e-44c8-90fe-723dc2fd6602)

 ## Base XR gameplay mechanics

+* There's jobs and Systems:SystemBase for ECS mechanics (more below), and a more traditional:

 * Mechanics system based on a list of `GameBehaviour`s set up as FSMs.